Laptop Mag Verdict

 Elegant, sophisticated design; Powerful overall and graphics performance; ScreenPad complements productivity tasks; Lightning-fast transfer speeds; Supervivid, 4K touch screen

 The Asus ZenBook Pro 15 deftly combines power and sophisticated design with a unique touchpad display, creating a system ideal for pros.

 The Asus ZenBook Pro 15 doesn't just look good; it works damned hard, too, making it a great choice for mobile professionals.
 For $2,299, you get a slim, sophisticated system with a jaw-dropping 4K display, a Intel Core i9 processor, an Nvidia GTX 1050 Ti GPU and a smoking-fast SSD.

 And, on top of all that, you get the ScreenPad, an LCD display that can switch on the fly between a touchpad, a music player, a productivity shortcut toolbar and a viable second display, which add up to a combo platter worthy of being called one of the best Asus laptops and best video editing laptops.
-However, because of all that tech fanciness comes at the cost of the battery life, essentially tethering mobile and creative professionals to a power outlet.
+However, because of all that tech fanciness the battery life takes a noticeable hit, essentially tethering mobile and creative professionals to a power outlet.